-Amy Di Nino (drums): Amy has degrees and diplomas from University of Windsor, University of Toronto, and Humber College, and is currently working on her Masters of Music Therapy at Berklee College of Music.
-She teaches music, conducts, and is a board certified Music Therapist, having taught for years at the world renowned W. Ross Macdonald School for the Visually Impaired, Blind, & Deafblind, where she was the recipient of the 2012 Premier’s Award for Teaching Excellence in Ontario.
-She is the music director and organist at Sydenham Heritage United Church in Brantford, and holds the position of Principal Percussionist with the Guelph Symphony Orchestra.
-She’s just as comfortable rockin’ out with a full kit in a band as she is with a symphony orchestra.
-Amy has also recently launched her music therapy business, ADD Music Wellness.
+Amy Di Nino (drums): Amy has degrees and diplomas from University of Windsor, University of Toronto, and Humber College, and has just recently completed her Masters of Music Therapy at Berklee College of Music in Boston.
+She is the leading lady of ADD Music Wellness, a music therapy clinical practice serving clients throughout southern Ontario.
+Previously, Amy provided music therapy at the world renowned W. Ross Macdonald School for the Visually Impaired, Blind, & Deafblind, where she was the recipient of the 2012 Premier’s Award for Teaching Excellence in Ontario.
+She is the conductor/artistic director of the Grand River Voices, a 80+ voice community choir based out of Kitchener, ON.
+Amy is also the music director and organist at Sydenham Heritage United Church in Brantford, and holds the position of Principal Percussionist with the Guelph Symphony Orchestra.
+Amy is endorsed by Murat Diril cymbals.

 Wayne Krawchuk (guitar/vocals): Wayne Krawchuk is a singer, songwriter, and guitarist from Hamilton, Ontario, who has been a professional musician for over 35 years.
 He started his music career as a teenager busking on the streets of Toronto, graduating to opening spots in coffee houses and clubs, where he was influenced by Canadian artists such as Brent Titcomb, David Bradstreet, Stan Rogers, Willie P. Bennett, David Essig, Scott Merritt, and others.
 Wayne has toured and performed extensively with numerous groups, including r’n’b favourites, Sidestreet, with whom he appeared at the World’s Fair in New Orleans, the Red River Festival in Shreveport Louisiana, and the Fiesta de October in Guadalajara, Mexico.
 Their EP was recorded with Canadian artist Ian Thomas.
 He also performed with Tight Little Island, performing at Mariposa, Summerfolk, and many other festivals, and recorded with Ken Whiteley.
-He is currently working on his second CD as a solo artist.
+He recently released his 2nd solo recording, entitled “Loved Hopped a Train”.

 Lily Sazz (keyboards/vocals): Lily is a seasoned veteran of the music business, having performed regularly with various groups since the mid 1980s.
 She has formed several successful groups garnering nominations, awards, and critical acclaim.
-She is a member of the prestigious Toronto Blues Society Women’s Blues Revue band, performing at Massey Hall every year, as well as performances at the National Arts Centre, and other major concert venues.
-Lily has performed with many notable performers, including Molly Johnson, Jackie Richardson, Shakura Saidah, Kellylee Evans, Tom Wilson, Paul Shaffer (from the David Letterman Show), Lee Aaron, Serena Ryder, Ray Materick, Carole Pope, Sass Jordan, King Biscuit Boy, and many more.
-Besides Cootes Paradise, Lily is also performing with Rita Chiarelli (as part of her band “Sweet Loretta”.
+She is a member of the prestigious Toronto Blues Society Women’s Blues Revue band, performing at Massey Hall every year, as well as performances at the National Arts Centre, Roy Thomson Hall, and other major concert venues.
+Lily has performed with many notable performers, including Molly Johnson, Jackie Richardson, Shakura S’Aidah, Kellylee Evans, Tom Wilson, Paul Shaffer (from the David Letterman Show), Lee Aaron, Serena Ryder, Ray Materick, Carole Pope, Sass Jordan, King Biscuit Boy, and many more.
+Besides Cootes Paradise, Lily also tours occasionally with Rita Chiarelli (as part of her band “Sweet Loretta”.
 See www.lilysazz.com.

-Ian Taylor (bass): Born in Southampton, England, Ian started playing guitar at the age of 8, and played his first gig at age 10.
-During his teens, he was the lead guitarist and vocalist with a local surfer band.
-When a rock band asked him to substitute for their emigrating bass player, he quickly learned to play simple lines on a borrowed bass to get the gig.
-Soon, he was hooked on the instrument and graduated to upright and fretless bass playing.
-Around 1979 Ian joined “Markus Stamp”, one of the top pop recording bands in the South of England featuring the wild Robin Stamp on lead vocals.
-He later played with “Movin’ On” a backing band for established country singer Dodie Carson, which featured Tommy Bannister, one of Britain’s best steel guitar players.
-Ian relocated to the US in 1980 and became good friends and rehearsal buddy with Brooks Wright (Pat Metheny’s first drummer and drummer in Mike Metheny’s band).
-Moving to Canada in 1982, saw the start of a long stint of playing bass in local Ontario bands playing blues, soul, rock and country.
-Ian has been fortunate to play Earth Day Festivals, Burlington’s Sound of Music Festival, Canada Day festivities, and got to showcase his talent with some great Canadian artists like Jack de Keyzer, David Johannesson, Shelley G, Chris Murphy, Shawn Brush, Jerry Doucette, Steve Strongman, et al.
+Ian Taylor (bass): Born in Southampton, England, Ian started playing guitar at the age of 8 and played his first gig at age 10.
+During his teens he was the guitarist and vocalist in several local bands.
+When a rock band asked him to substitute for their emigrating bass player, he quickly learned simple bass lines on a borrowed bass to get the gig.
+Soon hooked on the instrument, he took private lessons with a local professional bassist studying music theory, upright, and fretted bass.
+This commenced a stint of rock and country band gigs with local semi-pro bands around the South of England, which included variety shows, large conferences and major military venues.
+Ian relocated to the US (Boston area) in 1980 and became good friends and rehearsal buddies with Brooks Wright (Pat Metheny’s schoolfriend and first drummer), a period which Ian attributes as a major step forward in his playing style.
+Moving to Canada in 1982, saw the start of a long career playing bass in local Ontario bands playing blues, soul, funk, rock and country at such venues as Earth Day Festival, Burlington’s Sound of Music Festival, Canada Day festivities, Parks Canada, Casino Niagara, etc. Ian can also be found performing with “Rhythm and Bones” a band he co-founded in 1996 and “The Amy Project” the story of Amy Winehouse.

-Mark Volkov (flute, violin, sax): Mark was introduced to music at the age of 7 when his grandfather, a classical violinist, composer and teacher in New York City, gave him a ½ size violin and taught him the rudiments of music.
+Mark Volkov (flute, violin, sax): Mark was introduced to music at the age of 7 when his grandfather, Herman Liebman, a classical violinist, composer and teacher in New York City, gave him a ½ size violin and taught him the rudiments of music.
 He continued his studies in Hamilton, Ontario at the Royal Conservatory and then with the late Marta Hidy, a violinist of international renown.
-Mark took up the flute and saxophone while still in highschool, eventually landing positions in the Hamilton Philharmonic Yourth Orchestra, The McMaster Wind Quartet, the McMaster Symphony, and more.
-After university, Mark pursued a career in pop music, playing with numerous big bands with horn sections, and toured extensively throughout North America with many groups, including Crown Affair, featuring a young Molly Johnson, The David Sebastian Bach Show, and The Dublin Corporation.
-After returning to live in the Hamilton area, Mark played regularly with numerous groups, including Sticky Fingers, a Tribute to the Rolling Stones, Harrison Kennedy, Trickbag, Banned from Heaven, and many more.
+Mark took up the flute and saxophone while still in highschool, eventually landing positions in the Hamilton Philharmonic Youth Orchestra, The McMaster Wind Quintet, the McMaster Symphony, and more.
+After university, Mark pursued a career in pop music, playing with numerous big bands with horn sections, and toured extensively throughout North America with many groups, including Crown Affair, Toronto funk band “Brainwave” (previously known as “A Chocolate Affair”, featuring a young Molly Johnson), The David Sebastian Bach Show, and The Dublin Corporation.
+After returning to live in the Hamilton area, Mark played regularly with numerous groups, including Sticky Fingers, a Tribute to the Rolling Stones, Harrison Kennedy, Trickbag, Banned from Heaven, The Barchords, and many more.
 With his multi-instrumental versatility, he has contributed to many recording sessions and commercial jingles.